LFL-Lab/SQuADDS/wish_list.md

 - a system to "metalize" any .gds/.dxf file (i.e. from the CAD file generate the corresponding Qiskit Metal file)
 - add support to handle designs generated via other tools (explicitly not qiskit metal e.g. [KQCircuits](https://github.com/iqm-finland/KQCircuits), [DXFWriter](https://github.com/SchusterLab/maskLib), [gdsfactory](https://github.com/gdsfactory/gplugins), [pyhfss](https://github.com/QW-QubitDesign/pyHFSS), [phidl](https://github.com/amccaugh/phidl))
 - API (modules/methods) to easily allow for adding more data columns to existing simulation entries in the database (e.g. someone with a lot of compute may want to rerun all the geometries in our database and add the participation ratio of various interfaces to the database -> lets make it easy for them?)
+- refactor code to implement faster way with lower memory usage for handling dataframe operations?

 ## Contribution: